 A fair mix of conservative and liberal ideology; an alternative voice to the loud Breitbart and louder Huffington Post.

 Elizabeth Warren is known nowadays for her fierce progressive stance on many social and economic issues.
-Warren remains one of the most liberal members of the Senate, supporting higher taxes on top earners, election reforms, and greater oversight of financial institutions.
-Her fan base is fierce, as demonstrated by her speech at a women's rights march in Boston during which she stated "we will not build a stupid wall" in response to President Trump's intent to construct a border wall between the US and Mexico.
+She remains one of the most liberal members of the Senate, supporting higher taxes on top earners, election reforms, and greater oversight of financial institutions.
+And on top of that, her fan base is fierce, as demonstrated by her speech at a women's rights march in Boston during which she stated "we will not build a stupid wall" in response to President Trump's intent to construct a border wall between the US and Mexico.

 During the 2016 election, Sen Warren remained silent while the fight between her progressive ally Bernie Sanders and moderate Hillary Clinton heated up.
 In the end, Clinton walked away the victor, and Warren, along with Sanders, officially endorsed her.
 But after the dust settled on November 8th, it was revealed that team Clinton feared Warren would endorse Sanders instead, with issues regarding financial regulation being of particular concern.